Backup

 Note

 Additional fees apply when you subscribe to Object Storage.
-For more information about Object Storage and its pricing plans, see Services > Storage> Object Storage on the NAVER Cloud Platform portal.
+For more information about Object Storage and pricing, see Services > Storage > Object Storage on the NAVER Cloud Platform portal.

 2. Click the Backup menu.